explodingcamera/nand2tetris.ts/README.md

 ### The Jack Compiler

-The HackVM Translator is used to convert code written in the Jack Language to the HackVM Language.
+The Jack Compiler is used to convert code written in the Jack Language to the HackVM Language.

 ## Repository Structure